j0shnan/S1QueryConverter/README.md

 ## Install

-To install you can clone the repo, DL the raw .py files (not dependant on one another), or paste them where you would like to perform operations on your file system.
+To install you can clone the repo, DL the raw .py files (not dependent on one another), or paste them where you would like to perform operations on your file system.
 E.g.,

 ```